CSBSJU/CSCI-239/assignments/lists-in-haskell.md

 * to write Haskell functions that build and process lists
 * to begin to use built-in Haskell list processing functions

-## Preliminaries
-The sample code for this lab is in the literate Haskell file in the folder for today's lab, [here][StarterCode].
-Open the file `StarterCode.lhs` in that directory in gedit or another text editor to view the sample code.
-Put your Haskell code for this lab into that file; put answers to exercises in a separate text or Word file.

-## Part 1: Creating lists in Haskell
+## Part 1: Introduction to lists in Haskell

 Lists are an integral part of the Haskell language.
 You can specify short simple lists just by putting the elements of the list in square brackets, separated by commas.
-For example, [ 1, 7, 8, 2, 5, 7 ] means a list of six integers, where one is the first element of the list, and seven is both the second and last element of the list.
+For example, `[ 1, 7, 8, 2, 5, 7 ]` means a list of six integers, where one is the first element of the list, and seven is both the second and last element of the list.